istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 can have their own security mechanisms, you want to exercise [Defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) and to have multiple security layers: a security layer in your cluster in addition to the security layers in the external systems.

-Note that according to the requirement the external services must be identified by domain names.
+This requirement means that the external services must be identifiable by domain names.
 We call this property of an egress control system _being DNS-aware_.
 If the system is not DNS-aware, the external services must be specified by IP addresses.
 Using IP addresses is not convenient and often is not feasible, since IP addresses of a service can change.
 Sometimes